experimentzone-team/ExperimentZoneSite/README.md

 Extract the .zip file to your local computer.

-To run the theme locally, navigate to the project root (it contains the README.md) and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.
+To run the theme locally, navigate to the project root (it contains the README.md) and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec jekyll serve --livereload` to start the Jekyll server.

 To build the Jekyll site run `bundle exec jekyll build`